coruus/rijn/README.markdown

 NB: This code is presently under development.
 Please do not use it for anything other than testing.

+## Credits

+Adam Langley's Go implementation of Rijndael256 inspired me to write this; its clarity was invaluable in understanding how Rijndael instances worked.

+Jeet Sukumaran's Python implementation was used to generate testcases.

 ## Performance

 Measurements taken on a Crystal Well i7-4850HQ with Turbo Boost disabled.